Training to promote a whole-system approach

 Our training team can offer training and briefings to promote a whole system approach to addressing child/adolescent to parent violence/abuse, which could include support for police, professionals working in housing, social care, healthcare, early help and more.

-For more information about our training see below or contact [email protected].
+For more information about our training, see below or contact [email protected].

 Child and Adolescent to Parent Violence and Abuse - CAPVA-Recognise and Respond

 This course explains why CAPVA happens, what the risk factors are and what practitioners can do if they suspect a parent is being abused.
-This course will cover appropriate safeguarding responses and help practitioners navigate the
+This course will cover appropriate safeguarding responses and help practitioners navigate the complexities of an issue that straddles both adult and children's services.

-Respect Young People’s Programme (RYPP) 4 Day Online
+Respect Young People's Programme (RYPP)

-Delivering RYPP with Neurodivergent Young People -A 1Day Online Course on 7th May 2025
+Delivering RYPP with Neurodivergent Young People

 Trauma Informed!
-Building Skills in Emotional
+Building Skills in Emotional Identification and Regulation

-Building Skills is for young people struggling to manage harmful explosive behaviour by helping them improve their ability to know and name their emotions and what they are feeling.
-For example: by developing the sense of interoception and building the mind/ body connection.
+Building Skills is for young people struggling to manage harmful, explosive behaviour by helping them improve their ability to know and name their emotions and what they are feeling.
+For example, by developing the sense of interoception and building the mind/ body connection.

 Interoception is an internal sensory system in which the physical and emotional states of the person are consciously or unconsciously noticed, recognised, and responded to.
 Difficulties in interoception can mean a young person may not spot the physical symptoms of stress, such as a fast heart rate or nervous butterflies.